SalvatoreRomano1/SalvatoreRomano1.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-**Salvatore Romano is a Social Psychologist working on Algorithmic Accountability.
-He is the Head of Research at Tracking Exposed, where he combines qualitative and quantitative analysis to assess the impact of social media's algorithms on society.
-He works at the intersection of media campaigns, academic publications, and technical reporting for legal proceedings.**
+**With a background in both Social Psychology and Algorithmic Accountability, I am a highly skilled transdisciplinary researcher.
+As the current Head of Research at Tracking Exposed, I have honed my abilities in both qualitative and quantitative research methods.
+My expertise lies in assessing the impact of so-called Artificial Intelligence on society, with a specific focus on privacy and digital rights.
+I have a proven track record of success in this field, and my work has been widely recognized and I have been interviewed by several international news outlets.
+In my role, I have been able to expertly navigate the intersection of media campaigns, academic research, and digital forensics to drive strategic litigation.
+I hold a degree in Social Psychology from the University of Padova and have built a strong network of collaborations, particularly with the Media Studies department at Amsterdam University.

+In addition to my professional work, I am also an activist involved in various social movements that promote climate and social justice.
+In my free time, I enjoy hiking long trails along the seaside and taking in the natural beauty of the coast.**

 <!--
 I graduated in social psychology from the University of Padova and I developed my interest in studying social media and algorithms during my collaboration with the [DatActive](https://data-activism.net/about/) team at the University of Amsterdam.